 Sitting down, I was faced with a decent length beer menu.
 While the beers were quite expensive, I didn’t mind paying more to try them.
 In the end I settled with a Sikaru Wit, a pale ale from Bucharest to start before moving to the Cluj local Red Line amber ale later.
 Both beers were nice and flavourful, but I preferred the Red Line, being a fan of red ale personally.
 When I shared with the staff my vote in favour of it, he said he would pass it along to the brewer, as they have close personal ties with the craft breweries of Cluj.
 As is generally the case with food, trying local produce often gives you a more intimate feeling and connection than broad, national or international fare.

 Have you been to Cluj Napoca?
-Where would you recommend to go out to eat, grab a drink or a coffee?
+Where would you recommend to go out to eat in Cluj, and get a drink or coffee?
 Would love for you to share them below.

 This article is now available as a mobile app.
 Go to GPSmyCity to download the app for GPS-assisted travel directions to the attractions featured in this article.